Ecdosis/psef-tool/README.md

 "+italian/capuana/aristofanunculos/%Frammento 1" become groups within
 the generated MVDs.

-MVDs An MVD folder is designated by a docid path as described above.
+MVDs: An MVD folder is designated by a docid path as described above.
 Three types of content are allowed, and are each turned into a pair of corcode/cortex files stored at the same docid in two different databases (cortex and corcode).